-So you’ve decided that you’re ready to make your next move and start a graduate degree program—but your days are already packed with full-time work commitments.
-You may be wondering, “Can I really manage grad school and continue to work full time?”
+So you’ve decided that you’re ready to make your next move and start a graduate degree program—but your days are already packed with work commitments.
+You may be wondering, “Can I really manage grad school and continue to work with a full-time job?”

 The short answer is “Yes.”
-But as a full time professional, you have to be prepared for the realities of long days and competing responsibilities.
+But as a full-time professional, you have to be prepared for the realities of long days and competing responsibilities.
 Luckily, there are many options available.
-In some respects, there are actually some benefits to pursuing that degree while working.
+In some respects, there are actually some benefits to attending grad school with a full-time job.

 What is the best schedule for me?

 - A part-time program.
-This schedule will allow you to take a class or two per semester, and might work better for those not in a hurry to complete their degree, or in cases where there are just too many scheduling conflicts with your job.
-If your job has certain times of year that are busier than others, this might be a good option for you as you can adjust your courseload accordingly.
+This schedule will allow you to take a class or two per semester and might work better if you’re not in a hurry to complete your degree, or in cases where there are just too many scheduling conflicts with your full-time job.
+If your job has certain times of year that are busier than others, this might be a good option as you can adjust your course load accordingly.

 - A full-time program.
 The major advantage to a full-time program is that you will complete the degree sooner.
 While a full-time schedule can seem daunting, according to a 2015 study, 76% of graduate students work at least 30 hours per week.
 If your degree program is directly related to your current job, you may find it helpful to have that immersion in the field that a full-time program offers.

-One of the benefits of working full time while pursuing your degree is that your employer may cover some of the cost.
+One of the benefits of attending grad school with a full-time job is that your employer may cover some of the cost.
 It’s important that you discuss this in advance with your HR manager to learn about eligibility.
 Some things to keep in mind:

-- In the U.S., employers can contribute up to $5,250 tax-free toward an employee’s education each year.
+- In the United States, employers can contribute up to $5,250 tax-free toward an employee’s education each year.
 But you will have to pay the university upfront and wait for reimbursement.

 - In most cases, you must show that the coursework is related to your job in order to take advantage of tuition benefits.